Smart-Spike/mono/README.md

 `npx lerna run test --scope=@mono/package-a`

 If you omitted the `--scope` argument the test script would be run for all packages and projects.

+For long-running processes it is preferable to use `lerna exec` rather than `lerna run` For example:

+`npx lerna exec --scope=project-foo -- yarn run start`